• Skip to primary navigation

 There is a range of different drum kits for kids, from sets that are little more than toys to get kids accustomed to the drums, to full professional kits on a smaller scale for smaller bodies.

-There are now also virtual and electronic options which can be connected to apps and other specialized equipment to produce excellent sounds.
+There are now also virtual and electronic options that can be connected to apps and other specialized equipment to produce excellent sounds.

 The type of drum set you purchase should depend on your budget and the interest your child has in music.